 “In this solution, we have an embedded funeral cover of 35 cents a day.
 Every member of the scheme will have a Sh25, 000 funeral cover.
 You do not have to go anywhere else.
 We will add other insurances and covers,” he says.

-Prof Ndemo relates to such unplanned needs saying several times he has found himself added to WhatsApp groups for fundraisers to build churches or hospitals.
+Prof Ndemo relates to such unplanned needs saying several times he has found himself added in WhatsApp groups for fundraisers to build churches or hospitals.

 “I was getting angry with WhatsApp because they say we have a fundraiser and you do not have to come just send through the forum,” says Ndemo.